lothar243/STEMCamp2022/scavenger-hunt/.clue-templates/clue03.md

 #### Find Clue 4 ####

 Your hint for clue 4 is the file `/etc/hostname`.
 This file contains a single word, which is the name of your computer.
-This name is your hint.
-Remember we can find the next hint by typing
+When you find the answer, return to /home/user/scavenger-hunt and type:

-    python next_clue.py [secret number] [next clue number] [hint]
+    python3 answer.py